smilent/smilent.github.io/_posts/cpp/2015-12-23-efficiency-comparation-ifelse.md

 Compare Efficiency among if-else, ?:, and min()/max()
 ====

-We often need to calculate the maximum/minimum value from a set of numbers. if-else, ?: and min()/max() are three methods we usually use to achieve the goal.
+We often need to calculate the maximum/minimum value of a set of numbers. if-else, ?: and min()/max() are three methods we usually use to achieve the goal.
 In this post, I compare the efficiency among them.
 Here is the code:

 {% highlight cpp linenos %}